LonTron02871/5pc_1mpact/README.md

 # 5pc_1mpact
 P0rtf0l10

-This constitutes part of my professional portfolio, using examples as proof of understanding th concepts.
+This constitutes part of my professional portfolio, using examples as proof of understanding the concepts.